ImperialOctopus/imperialoctopus.com/README.md

 # imperialoctopus.com

-App directory for my hosted web apps.
+Jekyll blog site for my web apps based on 'Mediumish' from wowthemes.net